What if some of the goals Christian parents have pursued for generations need to be reconsidered?

 In the coming days, we’ll talk about the slippery slope, the danger of bad advice, why consequences are important in parenting, the trouble with America, exhaustion, disappointment, and discouragement.

 I hope you’ll sign up so you don’t miss any of them.
-You might also like to check out our YouTube channel.
+You might also like to check out the latest videos on our YouTube channel.

-And if this post spoke to you, I would love it if you would share it on your favorite social media platform.
+And if this post spoke to you, consider sharing it on your favorite social media platform.

 Blessings as you grow in Christ,